Loop is a do-it-yourself closed-loop insulin delivery system, which consists of 4 components:

 - Loop is an experimental DIY system not approved for therapy.
 If you are looking for a perfect system backed up by clinical trials, regulatory approvals, and 24/7 technical support, Loop is not for you.

 - Currently compatible pumps are older-generation out-of-warranty Medronic pumps, which can be difficult to find.
-Work is under way to enable Omnipod users to use DIY closed-loop systems.
+As of April 22, 2019, Omnipod (Eros, non-DASH) pods are also supported.

 - Beyond basic familiarity with computers, no special skills are required.
 Nevertheless, people may find DIY concepts and language difficult or intimidating.
 However, technical support offered by the community is outstanding.
 As is usually the case, motivation is far more important than any technical skills or aptitude.